redstrate/redstrate.com/content/blog/bg3-crime/index.md

 ---

 Side-tangent: The actual solution to getting rid of the "Enemy of Justice" status is becoming lost knowledge.. for some reason.
-[This Reddit post](https://www.reddit.com/r/BaldursGate3/comments/168v4ct/fix_for_enemy_of_justic) inspired my solution (it uses more commands, mine just uses the `CrimeClearAll` function.
-The original post content is lost to time, not even the Internet Archive has it.
+[This Reddit post](https://www.reddit.com/r/BaldursGate3/comments/168v4ct/fix_for_enemy_of_justic) inspired my solution (it uses more commands, mine just uses the `CrimeClearAll` function.)
+The original post content is now gone, not even the Internet Archive has it.

 There's a couple of mods too, for example ["Ring of No Justice"](https://www.nexusmods.com/baldursgate3/mods/7067) (this mod is deleted) and ["Enemy of Justice"](https://mod.io/g/baldursgate3/m/enemy-of-justice) (this mod doesn't work.)